whatparty/whatparty/README.md

 I'm whatparty.

 - 🛠️ C++ / Cuda / Python
-- 🔭 Working on a C++ Rasterizer
+- 🔭 Working on a Rasterizer
 - 🌱 Writing my master thesis at BUAA
 - 😄 Pronouns: he/him
-- 💭 Ask me anything at [Discussions](https://github.com/whatparty/whatparty/discussions/new)!
+- 📬 Looking for a job

 ---